Is Autoimmune Disease Treatable?

-Immune system dysfunction can be caused by one or more triggers.
+One or more triggers can cause your immune system to malfunction.
 These triggers could be an illness, a trauma or an exposure to a toxin.

 When the cause is illness, your body creates antibodies to identify the pathogens for the immune system to destroy.
 If your immune system creates too many antibodies, they can target both harmful cells and healthy cells that look similar.
 The illness may be over, but the antibodies remain in a heightened state of alert and continue to attack healthy cells.

 If the cause is trauma, cells are suddenly killed instead of dying a normal death.
-Cell fragments from the dead cells are released into the blood stream, triggering antibodies to target them for removal by macrophages and natural killer cells.
+Fragments of dead cells in the blood stream trigger antibodies to target them for removal by macrophages and natural killer cells.
 If the antibodies are on high alert for cell fragments and they find healthy cells that look similar, they may target your healthy cells.

 If the cause is toxin exposure, the cells are again killed instead of dying a normal death.
 The antibodies go on high alert, attacking both damaged and healthy cells.
 If the toxin stays in your body, the antibodies will remain on high alert, continuing to attack damaged and healthy cells.